jvanstraten/fletcher_streams/README.md

 contained lists of streams as they are encountered.
 The streams are parameterized as follows:

- - The $M$ parameter is set to the sum of the bit-widths of the fields of the stream.
+ - The $E$ parameter is set to the sum of the bit-widths of the fields of the stream.

  - The $D$ parameter is set to the number of domains traversed since the last